 “However, we do know that positive social interactions remain vital for suicide prevention.
 According to The Trevor Project’s 2020 national survey, LGBTQ youth who reported high levels of social support from family and friends or access to at least one LGBTQ affirming space were significantly less likely to attempt suicide.
 That’s why it is imperative for elected officials, schools, and all youth-serving institutions and organizations to specifically consider the unique needs of LGBTQ youth and to develop innovative strategies to help maintain positive connections as long as the pandemic persists.”

-For more information on the 2019 Youth Risk Behavior Survey’s findings on LGB youth, please see the full report.
+For more information on the 2019 Youth Risk Behavior Survey’s findings on LGB youth.